xmos/lib_src/doc/rst/programming_guide/fixed_ratio_src.rst

 .. doxygenfunction:: src_os3_proc

-Fixed factor of 3 functions optimised for use with voice
+Fixed factor of 3 functions optimized for use with voice
 ========================================================

 Overview
 --------

 A pair of SRC components supporting upconversion and downconversion by a factor of 3 are provided that are suitable for voice applications.
-They provide voice quality SNR (around 60 dB) and use a 72 tap Remez FIR filter and are optimised for the XS2 instruction set.
+They provide voice quality SNR (around 60 dB) and use a 72 tap Remez FIR filter and are optimized for the XS2 instruction set.

 .. warning::
     These SRC components have been deprecated.
-For new designs using xcore-ai, please use the XS3 optimised components which provide both much better performance and use approximately half of the MIPS.
+For new designs using xcore-ai, please use the XS3 optimized components which provide both much better performance and use approximately half of the MIPS.
 See `ff3_voice_vpu_hdr`_

 ..
   .. doxygenvariable:: src_ff3v_fir_coefs_debug